 Today the Fir Crest and Wedgwood plats are more than seventy-five years old and we are beginning to see tear-downs of some of the houses.
 In Wedgwood the consistent look of the development has been marred by the building of some monster houses that are out of scale with surrounding houses, and new houses which are in jarringly different style from the original Wedgwood homes.

-In addition to the age of the houses and needed upkeep, at issue is that the original Wedgwood and Fir Crest were built as starter-homes, some with only two bedrooms and one bathroom.
+In addition to the age of the houses and needed upkeep, another issue is that the original Wedgwood and Fir Crest were built as starter-homes, some with only two bedrooms and one bathroom.
 The census of April 1940 showed that most of the first residents of Fir Crest on NE 88th Street were young couples who did not yet have any children.

 Today a new house in Wedgwood can cost more than $800,000, is much larger than the original Wedgwood houses and has sophisticated systems of wiring, heating and media access.

 At this writing, most of the original houses in the Fir Crest plat are intact, an oasis of quiet streets with small starter homes as originally built in 1939-1941.
 In 2019-2020 one house in the Fir Crest plat was torn down and a new house built in completely different style.
 This new house is very visible on the southwest corner of NE 89th Street & 30th Ave NE.

 A Field Guide to American Houses by Virginia & Lee McAlester, 1992 edition.
 Page 42, roof forms; pages 478-479 minimal traditional architecture.